Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Feature Comparison:

-• Chroma RGB Lighting: Razer Synapse offers extensive RGB lighting customization through Chroma, allowing for synchronized lighting effects across multiple Razer devices.
-In comparison, Corsair’s CUE software provides more basic lighting customization options for devices like the Vengeance M60.
+Chroma RGB Lighting: Razer Synapse offers a wide range of RGB lighting customization through Chroma, thus permitting the creation of synchronized lighting effects that can be shared across different Razer devices.
+On the other hand, Corsair’s CUE software provides limited lighting customization for devices like the Vengeance M60 compared to Razer.

 2. User Experience: